ably-labs/ably-control-api-action/README.md

 ### Outputs

 * `app-id`; the ID of the created Ably app.
-* `api-key-id`; the API key of the created Ably app.
+* `api-key-id`; the ID of the created API key.
 This is marked as a secret so it won't be visible in the GitHub workflow logs.
-* `api-key-secret`; the API key of the created Ably app.
+* `api-key-key`; the key value of the created API key.
 This is marked as a secret so it won't be visible in the GitHub workflow logs.

 ### Example with required inputs only